 Image: Australian Lyre Bird, Menura Superba from J. Gould's The Birds of Australia, vol. iii

 The Library comprises published material in disciplines relevant to the research, collections and exhibitions of Museums Victoria.
 The collection has developed closely with the Museum's scientific and cultural collections, and reflects curatorial interests across the organisation's history.
-The collection has been formed through purchases, donations and exchange, and is still actively developed today.
+It has been formed through purchases, donations, exchanges, and is still actively developed today.
 Currently, our collection includes approximately 1000 rare titles, 31,500 books, 3500 pamphlets, and 4000 journal titles.